nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

 kernel: amd_gpio AMDI0030:00: Ignoring wakeup on pin 0
 ```

 That comes with obvious downsides.
 The system doesn't wake up frequently any longer.
 However, nothing can wake up after getting into suspend mode.
-Opening the lid, pressing the power button or any key is simply ignored since all are going to GPIO Pin #0.
+Opening the lid, pressing the power button or any key is simply ignored since all are going to GPIO pin #0.
 In the end, I had to enable the touchpad back as a wakeup source explicitly so the system can wakeup by tapping the touchpad.
 It's far from ideal, but the touchpad is far less sensible than the TrackPoint so I will keep it as is.

 ```shell
 KERNEL=="i2c-ELAN0678:00", SUBSYSTEM=="i2c", DRIVERS=="i2c_hid_acpi", ATTR{power/wakeup}="enabled"